abiiranathan/programming-lectures/exercises/intro.md

 4. Complete the exercises in the `exercises.md` file.
 5. Check your answers in the `answers.md` file.
 6. If you get stuck, refer back to the course material or ask for help by emailing your instructor.

+> Advanced exercises are also available in the `advanced_exercises.md` file.
+Feel free to attempt these exercises once you have completed the basic exercises.
+We do not require you to complete the advanced exercises for this course but encourage you to do so to enhance your Python skills.
+There are no answers provided for the advanced exercises, so you can discuss your solutions with your instructor or peers.